 Skip to main content

 What is a cryptic pregnancy?
-Learn the symptoms and what to look out for
+Symptoms and signs you need to know

-The idea of being pregnant and not realizing it within the first months seems impossible to most people who’ve been through the rigors of pregnancy.
-Yet “cryptic pregnancy,” defined as a pregnancy where the pregnant person doesn’t realize that she is pregnant, often right up to the moment of giving birth, is certainly not unheard of.
+Cryptic pregnancy, defined as a pregnancy where the pregnant person doesn’t realize that she is pregnant, often right up to the moment of giving birth, is certainly not unheard of.
 In fact, that premise formed the basis of the TLC series I Didn’t Know I Was Pregnant, which ran for four seasons.

 How long does cryptic pregnancy last?

 Some researchers have estimated that 1 out of every 475 pregnant people won’t realize they are pregnant until they are more than halfway through their pregnancies.
 A British study found that 1 in 2,500 people are unaware of their pregnancy until labor begins.
-Yes, that would be quite the surprise!
+Yes, that would be quite a surprise!

 What are the early signs of cryptic pregnancy?